Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Don't measure yourself by what you have accomplished, but by what you should have accomplished with your ability."
+> "If I cannot do great things.
+I can do small things in a great way."
-> — **John Wooden**
+> — **Martin Luther King, Jr.**

 ---

-_Last updated: 11 December 2025 ⏳_
+_Last updated: 12 December 2025 ⏳_